timkersch/Charlie/README.md

 npm install
 karma start
 ```

+## Run JUnit and Arquillian tests
-To run the JUnit and arquillian tests for this project do the following.
+To run the JUnit and Arquillian tests for this project do the following.
 ```
 git clone https://github.com/jcberntsson/Charlie.git
 ```